Exemple De Proposition De Système Logiciel Pour Services Juridiques

 Bulk Send

-Ability to send batches of identical documents to many recipients with individualized tracking and completion reporting for high-volume needs.
+Ability to send identical documents to many recipients with individual tracking reduces manual distribution overhead for mass notices or form agreements.

 be ready to get more